Gregory Powell (murderer): Early life

 Gregory Powell was raised in Michigan by a dysfunctional family.
-His father was often absent due to his career as a musician and his mother had health problems, leaving Powell to take care of his three younger siblings.
+His father Robert Powell was often absent due to his career as a musician and his mother had health problems, leaving Powell to take care of his three younger siblings.
 At age 15, Powell ran away from his home and hitchhiked to Florida, where he met a Catholic priest and they had a brief sexual relationship.
 At age 16, Powell stole money and a car from his sister; he stole another car when he was aged 18.
 Powell served time in Michigan for car theft, and was released from prison at age 20.

-At one point in his life, after he and his family moved to California, Powell underwent a craniectomy or craniotomy at Vacaville Medical Facility to remove a brain tumor.
+At one point in his life, after he and his family moved to California where his father Robert took a music teacher position in the Carlsbad School District, Powell underwent a craniectomy or craniotomy at Vacaville Medical Facility to remove a brain tumor.
 He continued to find himself in and out of prison; by the time he was 29 years old, ten of the previous thirteen years of his life had been spent behind bars.
 After he was paroled in May 1962, Powell often robbed liquor stores.
 He also worked as a gay hustler.
 As of January 1963, Powell had been responsible for a series of armed robberies in Las Vegas.
 At the time of the double-kidnapping he was residing in Boulder City, Nevada.